-Through them, the GEF project portfolio has quickly grown and diversified serving the developing world, Eastern Europe, and the Russian Federation.
-Moreover, GEF teamwork by these partners reinforces their individual efforts to mainstream or incorporate global environment concerns into all of their policies, programs and projects.
+Through collaboration with these Agencies, the GEF project portfolio has quickly grown and diversified serving the developing world, Eastern Europe, and the Russian Federation.
+Moreover, such partnership reinforces the individual agency's efforts to mainstream or incorporate global environment concerns into the agency's internal policies, programs and projects.

 - Asian Development Bank (ADB)'s comparative advantage for the GEF includes investment projects at the country and multi-country level in Asia as well as the ability to incorporate capacity building and technical assistance into its projects.
 The ADB has strong experience in the fields of energy efficiency, renewable energy, adaptation to climate change and natural resources management including water and sustainable land management.

 - African Development Bank (AFDB)'s comparative advantage for the GEF lies in its capacity as a regional development bank.
 The AFDB is, however, in the initial stages of tackling global environmental issues.
 Its environmental policy has only recently been approved and is in the process of being integrated into operations.
 The AFDB will focus on establishing a track record for environmental projects related to the GEF focal areas of Climate Change (adaptation, renewable energy and energy efficiency), Land Degradation (deforestation, desertification) and International Waters (water management and fisheries).

 - European Bank for Reconstruction and Development (EBRD)'s comparative advantage for the GEF lies in its experience and track record in market creation and transformation; and ensuring sustainability through private sector (including small and medium-sized enterprises) and municipal environmental infrastructure projects at the country and regional level in the countries of eastern and central Europe and central Asia, particularly in the fields of energy efficiency, mainstreaming of biodiversity and water management.